AlexVieriu/E-commerce_.Net-Angular/ZDocumention/Section 09.md

 I want to use the MatDialog from Angular(ex: filters)?
 What are the steps?
--> i need to go to make a Filters  button
+-> make a Filters button
 -> i need a event on it: "openFiltersDialog"
 -> i need to inject the (MatDialog) into var so i can use it to open/close event -> open event: pass the class(FilterDialogComponent) and the brands, types